-Line 8d.
+Line 2d.
 Do not include the increase in cash value for section 264(f) policies.

-Line 10.
-In figuring the tax liability on line 10, adjustments must be made for any year in which the alternative minimum tax is imposed or the minimum tax credit has been taken.
+Line 4.
+In figuring the tax liability on line 4, adjustments must be made for any year in which the alternative minimum tax is imposed or the minimum credit has been taken.

-Line 12.
+Line 6.
 Enter all amounts treated under section 815 as distributions to shareholders.

-Any distribution to shareholders is treated as having been made first out of the PSA, to the extent thereof.
+Any distribution to shareholders is treated as having been made first out of the SSA, to the extent thereof.